Connect to share and comment

 - 14: Rebels abandon key northern bases but seize the town of Diabaly in government-held territory, 400 kilometres (250 miles) north of Bamako, vowing to "strike at the heart of France".

 - 15: France engages ground troops for the first time.

 - 16: The crisis takes on a new dimension, when Islamists take hundreds of Algerian and foreign workers hostage at a gas site in Algeria's remote southeastern desert, in an attack they say is to avenge France's intervention in Mali.

 - 19: Algerian special forces storm the gas complex, ending the hostage drama.
 At least 37 foreign hostages and one Algerian hostage are killed, along with 29 hostage-takers.

-- 28: Malian and French forces recapture Timbuktu.
+- 28: Malian and French forces recapture Timbuktu, also in the north.

-- 8: French forces say they take control of strategic town Tessalit.
+- 8: After the far northern town of Aguelhok, French and Chadian soldiers take control of strategic town Tessalit.

 - 10: Rebel gunmen attack Gao in the first large-scale urban guerrilla assault of the conflict.